Menu

 HSANZ and Charity Partners Scholarships, Fellowships, and Grants

-Details of each scholarship will be available shortly.
+Details of each scholarship are available below.
+Please scroll down for information.

-• One HSANZ / Arrow Foundation PhD Scholarship
+• HSANZ / Walking up the Hill PhD Scholarship

 • The Albert Baikie Memorial Medal and Award